 Why do we recall these ‘people’ images so vividly?
 The answer tells us a lot about how our consumers spend their money and their time.

 You’ve all seen the cards in the hotel bedroom.
-‘Here are UB Hotel, we are deeply concerned about the environment.
+‘Here at UB Hotel, we are deeply concerned about the environment.
 Every towel and sheet that we launder has the potential to harm the natural resources around us.
 With this in mind, we’d love you to join us in protecting our precious earth by reducing the impact of your stay on the world’s precious resources by reusing as many towels as you can throughout your stay.’

 Programmes such as the noble, albeit likely secondary, aims of protecting the environment, reducing energy waste, and conserving resources.
 The more likely the motivation in the hotel sector, though, is the significant business savings produced by towel reuse.
 In fact, the American Hotel and Lodging Association encourage their members to promote such schemes as a very effective way to reduce costs and increase profit margins, as participating hotels can ‘…achieve considerable annual financial savings with minimal costs …. a 17% reduction in laundry loads and related water/sewer, energy and labour costs [and] linen and towel lifespan can be expanded, decreasing replacement costs.’

 Reportedly, as little as 5% of people in the UK ultimately reuse their towels.
 New research from the USA, however, shows us that with just tiny changes to the wording on the card, the adoption rate can rise to nearly 40% – potentially saving establishments thousands of pounds every month – and showing us how we can use the same technique to lead our teams and customers in the way.

 Pick a Card